Skip to contents

 ## # ℹ 56 more rows

-Columns state, aquifer and snowpack contain state variables, whereas summary contains temporal water balance summaries for all cells.
+Columns state, aquifer and snowpack contain state variables, whereas summary contains temporal summaries for all cells.
 Column result is empty in this case, but see below.

 The next two elements of the simulation result list, namely watershed_balance and watershed_soil_balance, refer to watershed-level results.
 For example, watershed_balance contains the daily elements of the water balance at the watershed level, including the amount of water exported in mm in the last column.